Frequently Asked Questions

 How should I ask questions in this course?

 Please send an email through Canvas Conversations to ALL of the teachers and teaching assistants.
-Doing so will assure that you receive the quickest response.
+Doing so will ensure that you receive the quickest response.
 Failure to email everyone will result in a response being delayed for up to a week.
 See the directions on our Course Communications page in the Orientation.

 I missed an assignment due to a Canvas problem

 Unfortunately, the quizzes and RockOns are set for specific time-periods (refer to the Calendar tab).
 We can not re-open them after they close.
 In the future, if you have an 'urgent' problem you should contact Canvas Help using the Help Icon in the left-hand navigation menu.

 With online courses, there can sometimes be technical difficulties.
 That is why we urge you all to attempt each 'task' well ahead of the deadline, just in case something comes up.

 I am having problems with Canvas.
 What should I do?

 If you are a World Campus student and experience technology problems in Canvas please contact the World Campus Help Desk(link is external).
 If you are a University Park or Commonwealth Campus student, please contact the IT Service Desk.
-See Our Help page
+See the Get Help page for more details.

 Weekly & Biweekly Assignments

 Are there things due every week in Geosc10?

 Yes!
 Each week you are responsible for reading the online instructional materials.
 In addition to learning the instructional materials, you complete a weekly StudentSpeak! survey, a weekly RockOn quiz, and 6 exercises, which are assigned every other week.
 There are weekly Practice Quizzes available for you.
-They are not required and not graded.
+They are not required and are not graded.

 When are assignments due?